Approximate Petz recovery from the geometry of density operators: Petz recovery and the second sandwiched R e nyi relative entropy

 There is one caveat to this discussion that will become important in the next section, which is that while we have assumed that $\rho$ lies in $\pos(\H)$, there are perfectly good quantum states described by positive \emph{semidefinite} operators that are not strictly positive.
 These operators lie on the boundary of the larger space $\psd(\H)$ containing $\pos(\H).$ This case is subtle because, as is the case in ordinary single-variable calculus, global minima of a function do not need to have vanishing derivatives at points on the boundary of the function's domain.
 The vanishing of the gradient is still assured, however, provided that we first project the gradient, considered as a vector on the tangent space at $\rho$, into the subspace of tangent directions that lie along the boundary of $\psd(\H)$.
 The details of this projection were discussed in section 4 of \cite{cree2020geometric}.

 In the special case of $\tilde{Q}_{2}$, however, this subtlety does not arise.
-This is because $\tilde{Q}_{2}$ is monotonic \emph{for all Hermitian operators $\rho$}, so long as $\sigma$ is an invertible density operator.
+This is because $\tilde{Q}_{2}$ is monotonic \emph{for all Hermitian operators $\rho$}, so long as $\sigma$ is a strictly positive density operator.
 The more general family of sandwiched R\'{e}nyi relative entropies are defined by

 with

 For $\rho$ and $\sigma$ both positive, these quantities were shown to be monotonic under quantum channels in the range $\alpha \in [1, 2]$ in \cite{muller2013quantum, wilde2014strong}, for all $\alpha \geq 1$ in \cite{beigi2013sandwiched}, and most generally for all $\alpha \geq 1/2$ in \cite{frank2013monotonicity}.
 The restriction that $\rho$ be positive, however, is needed for the monotonicity proofs presented in \cite{muller2013quantum, wilde2014strong, beigi2013sandwiched} only when $\alpha$ is not an even integer, and then only because when $\alpha$ is not an even integer, $\tilde{D}_{\alpha}$ is not necessarily well defined for non-positive $\rho$.
 If $\rho$ is non-positive, then the operator $\sigma^{\frac{1-\alpha}{2\alpha}} \rho \sigma^{\frac{1-\alpha}{2\alpha}}$ may be non-positive, and so for non-integer values of $\alpha$, the $\alpha$-power may be multi-valued.
 Furthermore, if $\alpha$ is an \emph{odd} integer, then while $\tilde{Q}_{\alpha}$ is perfectly well defined for arbitrary Hermitian $\rho$, it may be negative, and so the logarithm appearing in $\tilde{D}_{\alpha}$ can be multi-valued.
 When $\alpha$ is an even integer and $\rho$ an arbitrary Hermitian matrix, however, monotonicity of $\tilde{D}_{2}$ follows immediately from the proof techniques of \cite{muller2013quantum, wilde2014strong}, and monotonicity of $\tilde{D}_{2k}$ for arbitrary integer $k \geq 1$ follows from the techniques of \cite{beigi2013sandwiched}.
 In fact, it was observed in Lemma 2 of \cite{wang2020alpha} that the quantities